Yes, it’s possible to have a green smoothie that tastes good.

 I recognize the value in blending vegetables, though, because I doubt I’d sit and eat all of this plain.
 Especially for breakfast.

-Can I put protein powder in this green smoothie?
+Can I put protein powder in this healthy green smoothie?

 YES!
 Of course.

 If you’re looking for a clean, dairy-free, grain-free protein poweder, Rootz is it.
-It’s my favorite and one of the only powders I’ve tried that doesn’t hurt my stomach.
+It’s my favorite and one of the only types of supplemental protein I’ve tried that doesn’t hurt my stomach.
 And you can get 10% off by using my code — PERRYSPLATE.

-- Putting at least one frozen element in a smoothie dramatically improves the taste.
+• Use at least one frozen element in a smoothie to dramatically improve the taste.
 I’m not a room-temperature smoothie girl either.
 (See note above.
 I’m not hard core.)
+Frozen fruit is usually my go-to, but I’ve heard of people using frozen spinach, zucchini, or cauliflower to add to smoothies since it their flavors are so mild.

-- Pineapple is pretty dang awesome in a smoothie.
+• Pineapple tames the bitternes from leafy greens.
 We’ve started using frozen pineapple to replace the frozen strawberries in our morning smoothies.
-(And replaced the carrot with more spinach and added almond milk) It sweetens really well, and it covers up a lot of the bitterness from greens, if you happen to be using kale.
+(And replaced the carrot with more spinach and added almond milk) It sweetens really well, and it covers up a lot of the bitterness from greens, if you happen to be using kale, dandelion, or mustard greens.

 Do the kids like it?
 Mostly.

-A couple of the kids would still rather have a “smoothie store” smoothie than anything we make here, but will still drink it if it isn’t green.
+A couple of the kids would still rather have a “smoothie store” smoothie (aka Jamba Juice) than anything we make here, but will still drink it if it isn’t green.

 They also used to dip pieces of ham in maple-sweetened yogurt, so I wouldn’t trust their judgment.